 Japanese Tea Ceremony

-Traveling around Japan can sometimes be a fast paced whirlwind experience, with tight travel schedules designed to see as much of Japan as possible within a short window of time.
+Travelling around Japan can sometimes be a fast-paced whirlwind experience, with tight travel schedules designed to see as much of Japan as possible within a short window of time.
 One way to step back, slow down and enjoy the culture and history of Japan is partake in a traditional Japanese tea ceremony.
 The first recorded history of tea in Japan dates back to the year 815 when the Emperor of the day was served unground green tea by a buddhist monk who had recently returned from China.
 The following year, the Emperor ordered the establishment of tea plantations across what is the Kansai region today.
 Throughout history in Japan, the preparation of green tea has been undertaken for health and enjoyment, but also as part of Buddhist rituals.
-Its popularity has fluctuated throughout time but traditional tea ceremony is still practiced today and largely reflects the practice common in the late 1500’s.
+Its popularity has fluctuated throughout time but traditional tea ceremony is still practised today and largely reflects the practice common in the late 1500’s.

 Following a long history and development, influenced by politics and religion over thousands of year, today the Japanese tea ceremony centres on powdered green tea, or matcha, being prepared and served to participants by the host as part of an informal gathering known as chakai, or a more formal tea event referred to as chaji.
 In the less formal gathering of chakai, the tea served is thinner and is accompanied by some Japanese sweets whilst the formal chaji includes a multi course kaiseki meal, followed by sweets and both thick and thin green tea.